Operations & Finance Executive · COO

 A Climate Education Credential, Built From Scratch

-Lyra Colorado — Served as core operational leader for the Seal of Climate Literacy from policy inception through Colorado's first 425 graduates.
-Now leading the national expansion infrastructure.
+Lyra — Served as core operational leader for the Seal of Climate Literacy from policy inception through Colorado's first 425 graduates.
+Now building national expansion infrastructure.

 The Challenge

 A first-of-its-kind high school diploma endorsement recognizing climate literacy didn't exist anywhere in the country.
-Lyra Colorado had the vision to create one — but vision doesn't pass legislation, stand up a microgrant program, recruit school partners, or put a credential in students' hands.
+Lyra had the vision to create one, but vision doesn't pass legislation, stand up a grants program, recruit school partners, or put a branded credential in students' hands at graduation.
 Someone had to build all of that simultaneously, with a startup-sized team and no playbook to follow.

 My Role

-I served as the core operational leader for the Seal of Climate Literacy from policy inception through statewide scale — managing workstreams across legislation, brand development, partner implementation, microgrant administration, and student recognition.
-I also contributed to the successful pursuit of over $4.75M in competitive grants that funded the work, including a $750K Jobs for the Future award and a $3M state OEDIT grant, and directed a proactive communications strategy generating 22 unique media placements including four national outlets.
+I served as a core operational leader for the Seal of Climate Literacy from policy inception through statewide scale, managing workstreams across legislation, brand development, partner implementation, microgrants administration, and student recognition.
+I also developed implementation resources, partnership MOUs, and impact measurement frameworks, and directed a proactive communications strategy that generated 22 unique media placements including four national outlets.

 The Outcome

-Colorado's first 425 Seal graduates now hold a credential that signals scientific and civic readiness for the challenges ahead.
-Today I'm leading the national expansion infrastructure: a new U.S.-facing website, partner measurement system, state-level operational agreements, and a multi-year fundraising pitch to capitalize the growth campaign.
+Within one year of passage, Colorado graduated its first 425 Seal recipients — young people who now carry a credential signaling scientific and civic readiness for the challenges ahead.
+That number is on track to triple by year two.
+Our team is supporting five states with similar legislation.
+Today I'm helping build the national expansion infrastructure: a U.S.-facing website, a partner measurement system, state-level brand licensing agreements, and a multi-year fundraising strategy to capitalize the growth campaign.

 02